 - Are the employees intrinsically or extrinsically motivated?
 Extrinsic refers to the fact that the employee is mainly focused on making money and receiving bonuses, while intrinsic motivation relates to feeling appreciated in the form of extra responsibility, working independently and trust.

-- Does the employee have a strong need for connection in the group and does he prefer to work in a team, or does he require a high level of independence?
+- Does the employee have a strong need for connection in the group and does she or he prefer to work in a team, or does she or he require a high level of independence?

-- Would the employee like to carry out his work independently or is it important to him to be directed and checked?
+- Would the employee like to carry out his work independently or is it important to her or him to be directed and checked?

 By answering these questions, leaders are better able to understand the motivational needs of their employees and adjust their leadership style accordingly.